jmcook1186/RemoteIceSurfaceAnalyser/README.md

 ## How to run

-There are two main steps: (1) pre-processing Sentinel-2 imagery, and (2) running the classification, albedo, snicar retrieval and eb-modelling algorithms.
+There are two main steps: (1) pre-processing Sentinel-2 imagery, and (2) running the classification, albedo, snicar retrieval and spatial/temporal interpolation algorithms.
 These are configured by altering the template file.

 Before you begin, make sure you have created a `template` file containing the settings for your desired workflow, and that you have set the environment variables needed by the workflow (see 'Setup' above).